separation processes are routinely used in medium to large scale plants to produce

-Air separation plants use a refrigeration cycle that is similar, in principle, to that used in home and automobile air conditioning systems.
+Cryogenic air separation plants use a refrigeration cycle that is similar, in principle, to that used in home and automobile air conditioning systems.
 One or more elevated pressure streams (which may be nitrogen, waste gas, feed gas, or product gas, depending upon the type of plant) are reduced in pressure, which chills the stream.
 To maximize chilling and plant energy efficiency, the pressure reduction (or expansion) takes place inside an expander (a form of turbine).
-Removing energy from the gas stream reduces its temperature more than would be the case with simple expansion across a valve.
-The energy produced by the expander is put to use to drive a process compressor, an electrical generator, or other energy-consuming device such as an oil pump or air blower.
+Removing energy from the gas stream during expansion reduces its temperature more than would be the case with simple expansion across a valve.
+The energy produced by the expander may be used to drive a process compressor, an electrical generator, or other energy-consuming device such as an oil pump or air blower.

-Gaseous products from a cryogenic oxygen plant / air separation unit typically exit the cold box (the insulated vessel containing the distillation columns and other equipment operating at very low temperatures) at close to atmospheric temperature, but at relatively low pressure, often just over one atmosphere (absolute).
+Gaseous products from a cryogenic oxygen plant / air separation unit typically exit the cold box (the insulated vessel containing the distillation columns and other equipment operating at very low temperatures) at close to atmospheric temperature, but at relatively low pressure; often just over one atmosphere (absolute).
 In general, the lower the delivery pressure, the higher the efficiency of the separation and purification process.

 These cycles have appeal because they effectively substitute additional stages of air compression and a cryogenic pump for an oxygen compressor; which can result in a more compact and less expensive plant.
 They can easily coproduce a limited amount of LOX to be used for plant backup.